Josephine Brown: Early life

-Josephine's father, William Wells Brown, was one of seven children born in slavery to Elizabeth, a slave of Dr. John Young near Lexington, Kentucky.
+Josephine's father, William Wells Brown, was one of seven children born in slavery to Elizabeth, who was enslaved by Dr. John Young, near Lexington, Kentucky.
 Born in 1814, William was acknowledged as the son of George W. Higgins, a relative of Brown's owner.
 In 1834, Brown escaped to the north and settled in Cleveland, Ohio.
 There he married his first wife Elizabeth Schooner of Scipio Center, Seneca County, Ohio (now the town of Republic, Ohio) who was of mixed African-American and Native American ancestry.

 Two daughters were born to the Browns while they lived in Cleveland.
 Their first daughter, born in 1835, died while still a baby.
 Their second daughter, Clarissa, was born in the spring of 1836.
 That summer, the Browns moved to Buffalo, New York.
 Although it has been long assumed that Elizabeth Josephine Brown, their third daughter, was born in Buffalo in 1839, on two occasions, Josephine (who went by her middle name) stated that she was born in the city of Detroit, Michigan.
 The Brown family were definitely back in Buffalo in time for the 1840 Federal Census.
 Another daughter, Henrietta Helen, was born in 1842 and died in 1844.

 In 1845, the Browns moved to Farmington, New York.
 Wells Brown and his wife Elizabeth Schooner separated in 1847.
 He retained custody of his daughters, and moved to Boston.
 While he traveled as an abolitionist and lecturer, Clarissa and Josephine attended boarding school, living at 21 Seventh Street in New Bedford, Massachusetts.
 There they were pupils of well-known abolitionist, Nathan Johnson.